tsx0314/tp/docs/UserGuide.md

 ##### Quick notes about the command format:
 1. Words in UPPER_CASE are the parameters to be supplied by the user.
+2. Parameters in the `{ }` are optionals, and `{ }` the bracket characters cannot be included in the command line.
-2. Optional flags are put in curly braces.
+3. Optional flags are put in curly braces.
-3. A parameter is expected only once in the command.
+4. parameter is expected only once in the command.
 If you specify it multiple times, it will be deemed as invalid command.

 ### Viewing help: `help`
 Shows a message explaining how to access the help page and the command specified.